SupraTHICC/homelab-setup/README.md

 Now we'll setup a directory for our movies & tv shows files.
 While at the CLI, enter the commands `mkdir /mnt/data`, this is the directory where our files for movies and tv shows will be stored.
 Next, switch to the data directory and create the directories we need by using the commands `cd /mnt/data` and `mkdir media torrents`, now we'll create the directories for movies and tv by using the commands `cd /mnt/data/media` and `mkdir movies tv`.
 Now all we need to do is change the permissions by using the commands `sudo chown -R $USER:$USER /data` and `sudo chmod -R a=,a+rX,u+w,g+w /data`.

 Next we'll get our container directory setup by using the command `cd` to get back to your home directory, followed by `mkdir containers`. and finally `sudo ln -s $HOME/containers /mnt/data/`.
 This will create a symolic link between our containers directory and the directories where our files will be stored.
 Be aware, using `sudo` runs commands as root, or administrator, so be careful when using sudo.
-We're only going to setup one directory in containers for Portainer, so use the commands `cd containers` and `mkdir portainer/data`.
+First we'll setup a directory for Portainer, so use the commands `cd containers` and `mkdir portainer/data`.
+Next, we'll create the directories for the rest of the containers using the command `mkdir prowlarr sonarr radarr plex homarr watchtower tautulli overseerr speedtest qbitvpn nginx`

 # Install Docker and Docker-Compose